awarsewa/ph_fem/README.md

 For the simulation of nonlinear systems (fast calculation of Jacobians), [CasADi](https://web.casadi.org/) is used.
 Please download a recent version of the tool and add it to the matlab path to run the nonlinear examples.

+## Contributing
+If you'd like to further develop the **ph_fem** code, add examples of its usage or otherwise contribute, feel free to [contact me](mailto:alexander.warsewa@posteo.net).
+I can add you as a contributer or get you in touch with other people working in the CRC 1244.

 ## License
 See the [LICENSE](LICENSE) file for license rights and limitations (GNU GPL3).